Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Materials Methods

-As this network has effectively 5 processing layers, with last three being simple dense layers, it will be denoted as A5 or `simple' network in the further parts of this paper.

-\paragraph{Training schedule} In the case of this architecture, SGD without momentum is used.
-The authors tested different values of optimizer's learning rate and found that its value can be neither too big nor too small.
-They applied the learning rate of $0.01$ at the start of the training and $0.001$ after some iterations, which provides effective learning at the start of the training process and ensures the consistent decrease of the loss function at the later stage.
-In our setting, learning rate is equal to $0.01$ for the first $50000$ iterations and $0.001$ for the rest of the training.

-Batch size is equal to $50$ and the number of iterations equal $100000$.
-Cross-entropy loss function is used.
-Again, no data augmentation is used and both for pre-training and fine-tuning the same training procedure is applied.

-\paragraph{Fine tuning of the pretrained model} In pretraining, all weights are initialized using Glorot uniform initializer~\cite{glorot2010glorot}.
-In fine tuning phase, every layer except the last is initialized using weights obtained from pretraining, while the last layer is again initialized using Glorot uniform initializer.

-\section{Experiments}
+\subsection{Experiments}

-This section presents the experiments performed for evaluation of the proposed pre-training approach with unsupervised labelling.
-Our main focus is the quantitative and qualitative evaluation of the proposed scheme, which is realized as the first experiment.
-Due to the potential variability introduced by the size and shape of the patches used to define artificial classes, we have performed the second experiments to observe this relationship.
-Finally, noticing that big patches (larger area, smaller total number of classes) perform worse then little ones (smaller area, larger total number of classes), we investigate this in the third experiment.
+This subsection describes the experiments evaluating the proposed approach.
+We investigate the performance of the artificial label pre-training in the following four experiments: \begin{enumerate} \item Experiment 1 evaluates the accuracy improvement achieved by using the method. \item Experiment 2 investigates the variability introduced by the size and shape of the patches used to define artificial classes, using one of the datasets from Experiment 1. \item Experiment 3 is an additional investigation of the observed phenomenon that big patches (larger area, smaller total number of classes) perform worse than little ones (smaller area, larger total number of classes), done using a different dataset. \item Experiment 4 is an examination of a claim about the emergence of data-independent representations during neural network training using proposed artificial labelling scheme. \end{enumerate} In the following subsections, the detailed descriptions of the conducted experiments are given, while in the Section~\ref{sec:results} we present the results of the experiments.